PcNerd9/HNG-stage3-telex-integration/readme.md

 ```sh
 python test_brute_force.py
 ```
+OR
+Try Login in with invalid password 6 times.
+Then go check your channel to confirm that the alert has been sent

+AND

+Try login in with different Ip address with invalid password 6 times.
+Then go check your channel to confirm that the alert has been sent

 This script will attempt multiple failed logins and verify if the system blocks the account and sends an alert.